The positive effects of eating well

-While you’re getting leaner, your wallet should get bigger as you spend less of your hard-earned cash on eating out, takeaways and packaged foods.
+While you’re getting leaner, your wallet should feel heavier as you spend less on eating out, takeaways and packaged foods.
 Home-cooked meals are, in general, not only much better for you but also much cheaper, and ditching the packaged snacks in favour of fresh, whole foods can really lower your food budget.

 - No more ‘hangry’

 Some people get irritable when they’re hungry due to the brain’s response to low blood sugar levels.
 If you’re prone to getting a little ‘hangry’, after two weeks of eating well you may notice that you’re less grumpy than usual.
 Now that you enjoy a balance of complex carbs, lean protein and healthy fats, your blood sugar levels will have stabilised and, along with them, your mood.

 Nutrition plays a critical role in the health of your skin, so by now you may be sporting a lovely glow thanks to increased vitamins and minerals, antioxidants and healthy fats, which are essential for collagen formation as well as reducing inflammation.
 Less alcohol means your skin will also be better hydrated, reducing dryness and adding to your healthy hue.

 - Beating the bloat

 An increased fibre intake and overall healthier diet means more regular bowel movements and less bloating, which in turn means a happier digestive system and a more comfortable you.

 A poor diet and alcohol can interfere with a good night’s sleep, so by now you should notice that you’re sleeping better, which in turn means more energy, a better mood and a more radiant complexion.
 You may even find that you’re looking forward to exercise as well.